dheero/OBF.github.io/wiki/BOSC.md

 -   [BOSC 2001](BOSC_2001 "wikilink") Copenhagen, Denmark
 -   [BOSC 2000](BOSC_2000 "wikilink") San Diego, CA USA

+In recent years the BOSC meetings have been preceded by a two day [Codefest](Codefest "wikilink"), an informal developer meeting.

 Other conferences

 -   A [BioPerl](bp:BioPerl "wikilink")